brooksbenson/eloquent-js/chapter3/chapter3-notes.md

 ## Recursion

-Recursion is a program behavior where a function calls itself to reach a solution.
+Recursion is a control flow where a function calls itself to reach a solution.
 Recursion only works if the call stack doesn't exceed its cap.

+A function is only a value.